jahanarun/blog/content/en/post/nextcloud-photosync/index.md

 ---
 date: "2022-08-04T22:32:03+05:30"
-description: Simple way to sync photos from your mobile devices to nextcloud
+description: Simple way to view photos from your family's mobile devices synced to nextcloud
 featured_image: ""
 tags:
 - guide
 - nextcloud
 - photoprism
 - docker
-title: Photos Sync Nextcloud Photoprism
+title: Unified gallery view of all photos from your family
 draft: false
 ---